Have you found that while washing your hair over the sink, you must repeatedly straighten to relieve the pain in your low back?

 However, being able to deadlift 275 x 5 will not do a whole lot to make the sustained spinal flexion more comfortable.

-Nevertheless, as a former personal trainer for a health club, I do recommend incorporating deadlifts into your fitness plan to help.
+Nevertheless, as a former personal trainer, I do recommend incorporating deadlifts into your fitness plan to help.
 They need not be heavy, just consistent.

 A big brute who deadlifts 415 can hurt in the lower back while washing his hair just as much as a little aerobics instructor who deadlifts only 60 pounds.

 You need an overall core regimen, one in which duration is part of the plan, not just brief lifts of heavy weight.